erazo-janet/DataEng/allyinstructions.md

 if you cant download it, you can copy and paste the code to a empty notepad, and save the name as:

 forally.py
+(you can save it under any name you want, just make sure .py is at the end. in my screenshot at the end u can see i named it importjson.py)

 ## install python for mac terminal here: